jonlee836/Centennial-Challenge-2016-opencv/README.txt

 Source code for computer vision program used by team Max-ed Out in the 2016 nasa SRR challenge.
-Hardware dependencies for the opencv program were a Jetson tk1/tx1 and raspberry pi 2 + picamera.
+Hardware used for the opencv program were a Jetson tk1/tx1 and raspberry pi 2 + picamera.

 Demonstration Playlist